bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 ## 2. Predicting points

-After fitting the model, it predicts points achieved by all the Premier League players in the out-of-sample round – in our case, round 19.
+After fitting the models, they predict points achieved by all the Premier League players in the out-of-sample round – in our case, round 19.
 Injured or suspended players are not predicted.

 ## 3. Selecting the XI

-und 19.
+After predicting points scored, the [simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm) is used to construct a team maximizing total expected points.
+The official [Fantasy rules](https://fantasy.premierleague.com/help/rules) are set as constraints, including the £100m budget.
+Substitutes are accounted for by leaving room in the budget for the cheapest possible players to fill up the squad, but are not selected (and consequently, no players are subbed on should any in the first XI not play).

 ### Results